-5. Objectives of the Consultancy Services:
+5. Objectives of the consultancy services:

-The objectives of the consultant is to monitor overall compliance of the project following the project development objectives (PDOs) and results frameworks of the projects.
+The objectives of the consultant is to prepare and review environmental & social assessment, environmental & social management plan and to monitor overall compliance of the project following the agreed ESMF, World Bank and GOB Guide lines.

-6. Scope of Services:
+6. Scope of the Services: